-The Secretary of the SDAB and Planning & Economic Development staff will not act as an agent, counsel or advocate to any party, nor will they offer an opinion on the merit or lack of merit of any appeal.
+The Clerk of the SDAB and Planning & Economic Development staff will not act as an agent, counsel or advocate to any party, nor will they offer an opinion on the merit or lack of merit of any appeal.
 Information provided by staff and on this website is for your assistance only, and it cannot be construed as legal advice nor will it assure you of a favourable decision.

 Who May Appeal to the SDAB?